lenazun/context/readme.md

 	The German and Spanish NER files are not running as a server, but they are noticeably slower.
 You can adapt the code to run either way.

++ Create an 'uploads' and 'downloads' folder in your static directory.

 + Download and [install memcached](http://memcached.org/downloads) and run it.
 If memcached is not running the app will still work but it will be slower and make more requests to the Wikipedia API.

 + If you want to add or remove target languages, just add or remove the item from the templates/editor.html dropdown menu, and add new languages to the lancodes dictionary in controller.py.
-Wikipedia has articles in 128 locales!
+Wikipedia has articles in 128 locales.

 Aknowledgments